tomasherceg/dotvvm-docs/Pages/control-development-interactivity.md

 ## Adding interactivity using custom Knockout binding handlers

-In the previous tutorial, we have writen a simple [TextBox](/docs/controls/builtin/TextBox/{branch}) control.
+In the previous tutorial, we have written a simple [TextBox](/docs/controls/builtin/TextBox/{branch}) control.
 But today, we have many controls that include a javascript part.
 Let's write a DatePicker control using [this Bootstrap DatePicker plugin](http://www.eyecon.ro/bootstrap-datepicker).

 To use the plugin, you need to do several things: